fiverr/passable/documentation/enforce/rules/content/matches/README.md

 Checks if a value contains a regex match.

 ## Arguments
-* `value`: the value which you would like to test against the regular expression
 * `regexp`: either a `RegExp` object, or a RegExp valid string

-## Response
-The matches rule returns a boolean. `true` for matched values, and `false` for non matching values.

 ## usage examples: